oliverg715/ncstack/README.md

 # ncstack
-A set of files for simple nextcloud deployment in a docker environment
+A fileset for a nextcloud deployment in a docker environment